CivicActions/guidebook/CONTRIBUTING.md

 We are also using [retext](https://github.com/wooorm/retext/), which will give warnings (but not fail the build) for language that looks possibly incorrect, overly complex or insensitive.

 You can see some example output (for our master branch) at <https://travis-ci.org/CivicActions/handbook> - this is where errors will show up if the build for your pull request fails.
 The left hand column shows the line and the position in that line where the error/warning occurs.

+When possible, check your changes in the ReadTheDocs version (http://civicactions-handbook.readthedocs.io/en/latest/) to make sure that formatting works as intended; things like indented lists sometimes don't behave well in that context.

 ## Public domain